iiamabby/Today-I-Learned/docker/docker-interfaces.md

 # GUI in docker

-Whilst running the container as an interactive environment, i ran the command `./gradlew runClient` from within the bash shell, i noticed that all of the graphics output properties where set to unkown or 0, the build failed due to these reasons.
+Whilst running the container as an interactive environment, i ran the command `./gradlew runClient` from within the bash shell, i noticed that all of the graphics output properties where set to unkown or 0.

 Docker does not provide a GUI to execute applications You need to tell docker how and what it should use to display the GUI.